 8.00 BCP Holy Communion at West Wittering and Itchenor

-At the main service at Birdham (9.30am) Jonathan Swindells’ sermon theme will be “Not an Octopus”.
-At West Wittering (10.00) Sarah Manouch’s sermon theme will be ‘Dry January – Not in Cana’.
-At Itchenor (11.00) Jonathan Swindells’ sermon theme will be “Not an Octopus”.
+At the main service at Birdham (9.30am) Jonathan Swindells’ sermon theme will be ‘There’s a wideness in God’s mercy – so what?’.
+At West Wittering (10.00) Bruce Holben’s sermon theme will be “Pie in the Sky when you Die???????????”.
+At Itchenor (11.00) Jonathan Swindells’ sermon theme will be ‘There’s a wideness in God’s mercy – so what?’

 The Ministry Team are only too happy to talk through aspects of their Sermon.